jianzhi-1/FacialDataCollector/README.md

 The sum of the difference in pixels of adjacent frames.
 See Report_FINAL.pdf for more information.

-Epsilon Ierror threshold) is determined based on the following graph, where the number of clips obtained is minimum.
+Epsilon (error threshold) is determined based on the following graph, where the number of clips obtained is minimum.

 ![Image of Error Threshold Graph](error_graph.png)